Peter Verhelst: Life

 Peter Verhelst was born in Bruges, Belgium.
 In his youth, he was extremely interested in books, reading atlases and encyclopaediae, as well as novels, and writing poetry from the age of 16.

-While a teacher in Dutch, English and History, he debuted in 1987 with the poem "Obsidiaan", with his first novel - "Vloeibaar harnas" - following in 1993.
+While a teacher in Dutch, English and History, he debuted in 1987 with the poem Obsidiaan, with his first novel - Vloeibaar harnas - following in 1993.
 Thereafter, he worked as a teacher at the Institute for Food in Bruges, quitting in 1999 to begin writing full-time.
 In 2000, he won the prestigious Gouden Uil (Golden Owl) and Young Gold Owl (Jonge Gouden Uil), a literary prize for Belgian literature in the Dutch language.
 He also started working as a playwright, with his first play completed in 1997.

 In 2016 he won the Ida Gerhardt Poëzieprijs for his poetry book Wij totale vlam (2014).
 In 2019 he has got the Confituur Boekhandelsprijs, granted by the association of independent Flemish book dealers, for his essay book Voor het vergeten.
-For his lifetime achievements he won 2021 the Constantijn Huygens Prize.
+He won the Constantijn Huygens Prize in 2021 for his lifetime achievements.

 Verhelst currently lives and works in Bruges, Belgium.